Updated on December 15, 2022

 When filing a lawsuit, it is important to categorize these losses for purposes of pleading damages.
 As discussed, special damages need to be pled with particularity so that the defendant is put on notice of the particular damages resulting from his/her act.
 Failing to properly recognize categories of damages may lead to unfortunate circumstances that curtail the injured plaintiff’s right to recover certain damages, or force the injured plaintiff to amend the complaint.

 At Schorr Law, we are dedicated to helping parties resolve their real estate disputes, including those involving the breach of a purchase and sales contract.
-For help with your breach of a purchase and sales contract, or any other agreement, please contact us at firstname.lastname@example.org or 310-954-1877.
+If your’re you looking for a real estate purchase and sale dispute lawyers in Los Angeles, Schorr Law has the top rated real estate attorneys Los Angeles in California.
+Call 310-954-1877 to schedule a consult.
+For help with your breach of a purchase and sales contract, or any other agreement, please contact us at [email protected] or 310-954-1877.